ryanspletzer/ryanspletzer.github.io/_posts/2023-03-28-chat-gpt-marketing-bs.md

 this, but also what specific group policies it recommends setting, even down to the individual registry keys behind those policies.

-One of the amazing things about this tool its ability to cut through the layers of cruft, to get you to the actual answers you're after very quickly.
+One of the amazing things about this tool is its ability to cut through the layers of cruft, to get you to the actual answers you're after very quickly.
 It's powerful, and saves a lot of crafting the right search queries with whatever Google Fu you possess.